Dennis McKenna: Psilocybin mushroom cultivation

-During the early 1970s McKenna along with his brother Terence, developed a technique for cultivating psilocybin mushrooms and they published what they had learned in a book titled Psilocybin - Magic Mushroom Grower's Guide.
+During the early 1970s McKenna along with his brother Terence, developed a technique for cultivating psilocybin mushrooms and they published what they had learned in a book titled Psilocybin: Magic Mushroom Grower's Guide.
 McKenna and his brother were the first to come up with a reliable method for cultivating psilocybin mushrooms at home.

 Other

 McKenna's memoir, The Brotherhood of the Screaming Abyss, about his and his brother Terence's life and journeys together, was published in 2012.
+A new edition was subsequently published in 2023 and was debuted at the Psychedelic Athenaeum in New York City.

 He is featured in the documentary DMT: The Spirit Molecule.

 McKenna participated in the first Evolver Convergence 2012 in Pittsburgh, June 1–4.

 He has been the main guest several times on the popular radio show Coast to Coast AM.
 His last appearance on the show was the Sunday March 23, 2014, episode.

 On December 16, 2012, April 17, 2017, and June 21, 2018, McKenna was the guest on The Joe Rogan Experience podcast.

 Dennis was also a key guest on The Cosmic Echo Podcast on September 18, 2018.